IDEX Biometrics - Notice of Extraordinary General Meeting on 9 December 2022 *CORR

 About IDEX Biometrics

-IDEX Biometrics ASA (OSE: IDEX and Nasdaq: IDBA) is a leading provider of fingerprint identification technologies offering simple, secure, and personal touch-free authentication for all.
+IDEX Biometrics ASA IDBA is a leading provider of fingerprint identification technologies offering simple, secure, and personal touch-free authentication for all.
 We help people make payments, prove their identity, gain access to information, unlock devices, or gain admittance to buildings with the touch of a finger.
 We invent, engineer, and commercialize these secure, yet incredibly user-friendly solutions.
 Our total addressable market represents a fast growing multi-billion-unit opportunity.

 For more information, visit www.idexbiometrics.com and follow @IDEXBiometrics